 Figure 4 shows the planning overlays that currently exist on the land within and adjoining the investigation area.
-Due to the Seven Creeks running through the north east and south west corners of the precinct, there are certain parts of the precinct that are subject to flooding and inundation.
+Due to the Seven Creeks running through the south west corner and the tributary of Seven Creeks running through the north east of Investigation Area 1, there are certain parts of the precinct that are subject to flooding and inundation.

-A Floodway Overlay (FO) exists over a portion of the Harness and Greyhound Racing Precinct as well as the southern border of the investigation area, along Mitchell Road.
+A Flood Overlay (FO) exists over a portion of the Harness and Greyhound Racing Precinct as well as the southern border of the investigation area, along Mitchell Road.
 A Land Subject to Inundation Overlay (LSIO) exists in the north west corner, as well as a large proportion of the southern half of the investigation area.